Vintage Trail homepage main index Vintage Trail

 "If anyone thinks they have seen Nellie then please can they call us as soon as possible on 101, quoting reference number 1448 of 25 April."

 The new photo of Nellie is published on the website version of this release.
-We do not known who the cat belongs to but it is not hers.
+We do not know who the cat belongs to, but it is not hers.
 The previously reported last sighting of Nellie said to be waiting for a bus in Race Hill on Monday morning is now being treated as mistaken.

 Update- Sunday 29 April